'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 "Little girls all across this great nation are seeing what it really means to love this country, and what it really means to be a patriot."

-She said the committee's work was allowing "the full picture" of Mr Trump's actions before and during the riot to "come into view".
+She said the committee's work was allowing "the full picture" of Trump's actions before and during the riot to "come into view".

 "We are confronting a domestic threat that we have never faced before.
 And that is a former president who is attempting to unravel the foundations of our constitutional republic," she told the audience of influential conservatives.